 South Sound 911 strives to increase awareness of the organization by forging partnerships in the community and industry.
-The department is responsible for the agency’s official communications such as media releases, the Infobulletin newsletter, and the award-winning annual report, website, and social media channels.
+The department is responsible for the agency’s official communications such as media releases, the award-winning annual report and website, and social media.

 South Sound 911 provides FREE educational presentations about 911 and careers in 911 and dispatch for school classrooms, community organizations, and neighborhood groups.

 The primary goal of our education program is to increase awareness of South Sound 911’s services and to better prepare our community to use those services appropriately.
 Additionally, community outreach efforts afford us the opportunity to solicit feedback and to identify service areas which may need improvement.

 Community education is an especially effective tool for 911, but what makes our program unique is that South Sound 911’s educators are the ones who answer 911 calls, so they can offer insight and advice unlike others in public safety.

 While 911 is a lifeline for people in an emergency, 911 is often abused.
 By teaching how to properly use 911, how 911 works when a call is answered, and by promoting alternative phone numbers (such as the appropriate non-emergency number), South Sound 911 will better serve the community.
 The faster a 911 call taker can answer an emergency call, the faster a person needing help will receive potentially life-saving police, fire or medical aid.